tj/react-enroute/Readme.md

 # react-enroute

  Simple React router with a small footprint for modern browsers.

- Roughly ~800% smaller than react-router, however this package does not attempt to be a drop-in replacement.
-The react-router package provides legacy browser support and transitions, so you'll want to choose accordingly!
+This package is not meant to be a drop-in replacement for react-router, just a smaller simpler alternative.

  See [path-to-regexp](https://github.com/pillarjs/path-to-regexp) for path matching, this is the same library used by Express.